dingyuqi/keep-it-simple-site/docs/en/2. Algorithm/2024-11-26-consistent Hash.md

 Obviously, except for $D_1 and D_2$, which have not changed the machine node, all other data have changed the storage machine.
 This means that when a machine node is added to the storage cluster, a large amount of data migration will occur, which undoubtedly adds a lot of pressure to the network and disk, and may even cause the database to crash in severe cases.

 So the consistency of Hash does not mean that the results of repeated calculations of the Hash function are inconsistent, but that this calculation leads to data migration.
 So is it possible for us to reduce this data migration?
-Yes, ==Consistency Hash algorithm can ensure that when machine nodes are increased or decreased, data migration between nodes is limited to two nodes, Without causing global network problems.==
+Yes, ==Consistency Hash Algorithm can ensure that when machine nodes are increased or decreased, data migration between nodes is limited to two nodes, Without causing global network problems.==

 ## Consistent Hash usage scenarios
-The consistent hash algorithm is a very important algorithm in distributed systems, mainly used in:
+The Consistent Hash algorithm is a very important algorithm in distributed systems, mainly used in:
 - Load balancing
 - Cache data partitioning
 - Distributed relational database node mapping